Patoka Lake, Indiana, USA

 - Statistics / Weather / Helpful Links

 Looking for Patoka Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Patoka Lake lies nestled within the Hoosier National Forest in southern Indiana.
 Authorized by the Flood Control Act of 1965, the U.S. Army Corps of Engineers created the lake by impounding the Patoka River with construction of the Patoka Lake Dam from 1972 to 1979.
 Built primarily for flood control, Patoka Lake also provides drinking water to 65,000 people in nine counties, fish and wildlife enhancement, and recreation.
 With 8,800 surface acres, Patoka Lake is the second largest reservoir and the third largest body of water in Indiana.